Work Based Learning

 Benefits to the Community

-- Effectiveness and relevance of education in enhanced
+- Effectiveness and relevance of education is enhanced

 - Realization of a greater number of skilled workers

-- Provides employees with a respect for work and positive work ethics and attitudes
+- Provides employees with a respect for work and positive work ethic and attitudes

 - Generates a closer cooperation and understanding between the community, employers and schools